DIY Fabric Headboard with Nailhead Trim

-Ok, y’all I promised you the details for my daughter’s DIY fabric headboard reveal.
-When I decided that I wanted to make our daughter a queen headboard, I originally wanted an upholstered curved and stepped-down design.
-When I decided to finish the headboard with individual brass upholstery nails instead of the more commonly used nailhead trim kit, I thought a more simple shape would be easier.
+I promised you the details about my daughter’s velvet fabric headboard reveal.
+When I was looking for headboard ideas for our daughter’s bedroom, I couldn’t exactly find what I wanted.
+So I decided that I would try to make our daughter an upholstered queen headboard.
+I originally wanted an upholstered curved headboard with a stepped-down design.
+When I decided to finish the headboard with individual brass upholstery nails instead of the more commonly used nailhead trim kit, I thought a more simple shape would be much easier.

 In the end, I have to say that this DIY fabric headboard is pretty easy to make and affordable too.